Smart process automation covering accuracy, speed and decision making

 Conventional monthly or quarterly reporting can make decision makers responsive to stale information.
 Live financial reporting enables the business to see up-to-the-minute cash flow, profitability and operating statistics.
 With new, trustworthy data, leaders are able to more readily reallocate resources on the fly, identify anomalies sooner and reassert control over shifts in the market.
 Real-time reporting also means finance personnel can spend less time on manual reconciliation tasks and more time on higher-value analysis and strategy.

 How A.I.
-Is Powering Real-Time Journalism and Insights
+Is Powering Real-Time Reporting and Insights

-AI models also automate data ingesting, normalizing, and anomaly detection.
-The inclusion of natural language processing to translate disparate source records into standardized accounting categories provides mitigation from this limitation.
-Machine learning models can find patterns in the transactions and flag outliers quicker than a manual review.
-Predictive engines make forward-looking measures from cash burn to revenue momentum, and scenario-based forecasts.
+AI models automate data ingestion, normalization, and anomaly detection.
+The inclusion of natural language processing to translate disparate source records into standardized accounting categories reduces manual effort.
+Machine learning models can find patterns in transactions and flag outliers quicker than manual review.
+Predictive engines produce forward-looking measures from cash burn to revenue momentum, and scenario-based forecasts.
 Combined, they result in actionable and timely AI-based financial insights.

 Practical AI to use for real-time reporting